The Dos and Don’ts of Marketing E-Newsletters

 ADM has a very diverse product range.
 Customers involved in LED lighting were not interested in articles on how to choose the best radiation survey meter, and radiation safety officers had little interest in how to solve problems with flickering LEDs.

-Therefore, we decided to segment the list into four targeted product categories and we now publish a separate newsletter for each of these categories, or segments.
+Therefore, we decided to segment the list into a number of product and industry categories.
+We now publish a separate newsletter for each of these categories, or segments.

 Do Create Personas